57 mm anti-tank gun M1943 (ZiS-2): Post-war history

 Due to improvements in tank armour protection the ZiS-2 quickly lost its anti-tank value.
 In Soviet anti-tank artillery forces by the mid-1950s, the ZiS-2 was replaced by a more powerful 100 mm gun.
 However, its small size and weight kept it in active service with Soviet airborne troops for much longer.

+Following the poor performance of the B-10 recoilless gun in the hands of Arab armies during the Six-Day War, some Soviet battalions reportedly replaced their B-10 and B-11s with ZiS-2s kept in reserve as a stopgap measure until the arrival of the SPG-9 in 1969.